spiralofhope/WoW-sounds/README.markdown

 	569776,  -- sound/spells/fizzle/fizzleshadowa.ogg
 }

-for _, fdid in pairs(sounds) do
+for _, fdid in pairs( sounds ) do
-	MuteSoundFile(fdid)
+	MuteSoundFile( fdid )
 end
 ```

-This will work until you restart the client.
+If you wanted something that is re-applied every restart, then you'd have to use an AddOn of some kind, like [DevPad](https://github.com/spiralofhope/_DevPad/)